-If removal to the Headteacher occurs then contact should be made with the pupil's parent or guardian to explain the problem that happened and the actions taken.
+If removal to the Headteacher occurs then contact should be made with the pupil's parent or guardian to explain the incident and the actions taken.
 We should aim to enlist parental cooperation and support in improving the behaviour of the pupil and sustaining that improvement.